rouvinerh/tp/docs/UserGuide.md

 ![Adding Gyms](img/output/adding_gym.png)

 If you want to exit the gym station input prompt and go back to the main menu to use other commands, use `back` to do so.
-PulsePilot will delete the latest gym added and you can then use the other commands.
+PulsePilot will delete the latest gym added, and you can then use the other commands.

 Expected Output: